Zakaria-Damaj/StopWatch/README.md

 To-Do List Button: Seamlessly switch between timekeeping and task management by utilizing the integrated to-do list button.
 Stay organized and boost productivity on the go.

+This is project1 done for CSCI410 Mobile Application Course Lebanese International University(LIU).